biswadeep29/Personal-projects/README.md

-🔮 Streamlit ML Showcase: Diamond Pricing & Land Terrain Classification Welcome to my mini ML portfolio app built using Streamlit!
-This web app demonstrates two machine learning projects with interactive interfaces and real-time predictions.

-🏠 Home Page
-Just a brief introduction about me — who I am, what I do, and why I love data.
-You'll get a feel for my work and this project at a glance.

-💎 Project 1: Diamond Price Prediction
-A regression-based web app that estimates the price of a diamond based on various features such as:

-Carat

-Cut

-Color

-Clarity

-Depth

-Table

-Dimensions (length, width, height)

-🧠 Behind the Scenes:
-Model: Trained regression model (likely Linear Regression, XGBoost, etc.)

-Encoding:

-cut encoded using label mapping

-color and clarity encoded using OneHotEncoder

-Input: Collected via st.form and sliders/dropdowns

-Output: Predicted price shown instantly after submission

-🧪 Example:
-Enter values like a 0.79-carat diamond with Ideal cut, G color, SI1 clarity, and see the predicted price in real-time.

-🌍 Project 2: Land Terrain Classification - CNN Model
-A classification model that takes an uploaded image and identifies the terrain type.
-It supports 6 classes:

-Buildings

-Forest

-Glacier

-Mountain

-Sea

-Street

-🧠 Model Workflow:
-Two CNN models are used:

-One with data augmentation

-One fine-tuned for improved accuracy

-Predictions from both models are compared

-If confidence is low, a warning is shown

-Otherwise, the predicted class and probability are displayed

-🧪 Example:
-Upload a picture of a snowy area, and the model may predict “Glacier” with 93.12% confidence.
+# 🔮 Streamlit ML Showcase
+### Diamond Pricing & Land Terrain Classification

+Welcome to my interactive **Streamlit** portfolio app — a minimalist yet powerful demonstration of two machine learning models in action.
+Real-time predictions, clean UI, and smart workflows, all rolled into one.

+---

+## 🏠 Home Page

+A simple introduction about me — what I do, what I build, and why I love working with data.
+Think of it as the lobby to my machine learning museum.

+---

+## 💎 Project 1: Diamond Price Prediction

+Ever wondered what a diamond is worth before walking into a store?
+This app estimates a diamond’s price based on key physical and quality attributes:

+- **Carat**
+- **Cut**
+- **Color**
+- **Clarity**
+- **Depth**
+- **Table**
+- **Length**, **Width**, and **Height**

+### 🧠 Under the Hood:

+- **Model:** A trained regression model (e.g., Linear Regression, XGBoost, etc.)
+- **Encoding:**
+  - `cut` is label-encoded.
+  - `color` and `clarity` are one-hot encoded using `OneHotEncoder`.
+- **UI:** Inputs collected via sliders and dropdowns using `st.form`.
+- **Output:** A precise price prediction shown instantly upon submission.

+### 🧪 Try it out:

+Input values like:
+- `Carat: 0.79`
+- `Cut: Ideal`
+- `Color: G`
+- `Clarity: SI1`
+...and get an instant estimate of your stone's market value.

+---

+## 🌍 Project 2: Land Terrain Classification

+A vision-based classifier powered by **Convolutional Neural Networks (CNNs)** that predicts the type of landscape in an uploaded image.
+It supports classification into the following categories:

+- 🏙️ Buildings
+- 🌳 Forest
+- ❄️ Glacier
+- 🏔️ Mountain
+- 🌊 Sea
+- 🛣️ Street

+### 🧠 Model Workflow:

+- Two CNN models power the predictions:
+  - One trained with **data augmentation**
+  - Another **fine-tuned** for accuracy
+- Both outputs are compared for final prediction
+- A warning is displayed if confidence is low
+- Otherwise, you get a clean prediction with probability

+### 🧪 Try it out:

+Upload a photo of a snowy region — the model may identify it as “Glacier” with over **93% confidence**.
+Magic?
+Nah.
+Just machine learning.